Artificial hair integrations: Synthetic fiber

 Synthetic fibers are made of various different materials and contain no human hair.
 Synthetic fibers come in weave (weft) and single strands (bulk) for braids.
 They do not last as long as human hair because they can be easily damaged by friction and heat.
 The quality of fibers varies greatly.
 Depending on quality, they may never look like human hair, as they can be stiff and move differently from human hair.
 Synthetic fibers are much less expensive than human hair.
 Heating appliances such as curling irons, flat irons, and straightening combs generally should never be used on most types of synthetic hair.
 There are some newer versions of synthetic fibers that are more resistant, human-like fibers that can be heat processed allowing for heat styling.

-Futura
+The most widely used type of fiber is Kanekalon, developed by the Japanese Kaneka Corporation in the 1950s.
+It was originally an acrylic fiber but was superseded by a version originally designated "Kanekalon N", which is a modacrylic copolymer of 60% acrylonitrile and 40% vinyl chloride, where the latter imparts flame retardant properties.